The Microsoft Phone System – your easiest business decision.

 Easily Add The Best Talent You Can Find Anywhere In the World

 A few other key things that the Microsoft Phone System that did for us was it made it VERY EASY to add people from anywhere in the world into our team.
-It recently happened that while looking for technical resource to add to our helpdesk team, I found someone in overseas that was highly qualified, highly educated and very articulate.
+It recently happened that while looking for technical resource to add to our helpdesk team, I found someone from another country that was highly qualified, highly educated and very articulate.
 I simply lit up a subscription to Microsoft 365 and the Microsoft Phone system, and viola!, he was integrated right into the team very quickly!
 He has an excellent home office setup, and Internet connection and works for us full-time.
-The call quality is just like it is here in the US and he joins our morning meetings and any other meeting through Skype for Business.
+The call quality is just like it is here in the US and he joins our morning meetings and any other meeting through Teams.
+As of this writing, we have 2 people on our team from different states, and 3 people working from different countries.

 We now look to bring the best resources we can find from ANYWHERE IN THE WORLD……whoa…..just saying that gives me chills.
 And, it is true.
 Trying to find the best possible resource that has a bachelors of masters degree, has the experience and the certifications, has a stable work history, is a nice person, a clean background/drug check…..and just happens to live within a 30 minute commute of our office in the Chicago suburbs….come on…..
 Going 100% cloud and using the Microsoft phone system enables us to get the best people wherever they are.